AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 #### The `network-model` key

-The `network-model` key is used to load the implementation of [linking rule][LinkingRule] to use in the simulation.
+The `network-model` key is used to load the implementation of [linking rule][LinkingRule] to be used in the simulation.
-It relies on the class loading mechanism, it is optional, and if not specified defaults to [NoLinks][NoLinks] (nodes in the environment don't get connected).
+It relies on the class loading mechanism, it is optional and defaults to [NoLinks][NoLinks] (nodes in the environment don't get connected).
-Omitting such key is equivalent to writing any of the following (they are equivalent):
+Omitting such key is equivalent to writing any of the following:
 {% highlight yaml %}
 network-model:
   type: NoLinks